Jeremiah-Rojas/compromised-admin/README.md

 ```
 I found the script in the results named "IT-testing" and clicked on it:
 </br><img width="1391" height="229" alt="image" src="https://github.com/user-attachments/assets/00978991-034e-4183-991e-2c5ccc0c93be" />
 </br>Collectively from the data, I concluded that the image was downloaded from the powershell script and the command to print "hello world" was printed to the screen.
 To prevent this infected system from damaging other systems on the network, I isolated the administrator's computer, "rojas-admin".
+(For some odd reasons, I could not verify that the script was deleted because the logs weren't showing up.)

 ---